SocketCluster/socketcluster-client/README.md

 #### Via Gulp

-To build SocketCluster Client with Gulp, use:
+To build the client with Gulp, use:

 ```bash
 ./gulp-build.sh